Follow the group’s discussion on Youtube.

 Val Curtis is Professor of Hygiene and Director of the Environmental Health Group at the London School of Hygiene and Tropical Medicine.
 She is an evolutionary anthropologist specialising in hygiene behaviour globally.
 She is a participant in SPI-B.

-John Drury is Professor of Psychology at the University of Sussex specialising in research on collective behaviour including behaviour in emergencies.
+John Drury is Professor of Social Psychology at the University of Sussex specialising in research on collective behaviour including behaviour in emergencies.
 He is a participant in SPI-B.

 Susan Michie is Professor of Health Psychology and Director of the Centre for Behaviour Change, University College London.
 Her research focuses on behaviour change in relation to health and the environment.
 She is a participant in SPI-B and advises the World Health Organization on behavioural science in relation to Covid-19.